 It is rather amazing, you know, the approach to the success of the Donald Trump campaign by a lot of folks in Washington.

-I think you put it very well just now in in that you you walk away going, if you worked that hard as some of the other things that you know you should have been tending to maybe you wouldn't have a base that is ticked off at you as the the way they are.
+And I think you put it very well just now in that you walk away going, if you worked that hard at some of the other things that, you know, you should have been tending to, maybe you wouldn't have a base that has ticked off at you the way they are.

-What Donald Trump still brings to this conversation across the board, Sean, and that includes Democrats and independent voters out there, is something that Hillary Clinton that she saw play out with our Republican friends, she's gonna run into this wall too.
+What Donald Trump still brings to this conversation across the board, Sean, and that includes Democrats and independent voters out there, is something that Hillary Clinton, that she saw play out with our Republican friends, she's going to run into this wall, too.

 The people have a connection.

-He's a fighter, and he's a guy who's gonna go to the mat on on the very principles that these other guys just talk about.
+And he's a guy who's going to go to the mat on the very principles that these other guys just talk about.

 It's a big difference.